The Wageningen Institute for Environment and Climate Research (WIMEK) is one of the six Graduate Schools at Wageningen University.

 We aim to support PhD candidates in their personal and scientific development by offering them a challenging scientific research environment, a national and international scientific network of environmental researchers and an advanced training and education programme.

 To reach these goals WIMEK has also strongly supported the development of an inter-university network of environmental research groups at national level.
 This has resulted in the establishment of the Dutch Research School of the Socio-Economic and Natural Sciences of the Environment (SENSE) in 1994.

-Now, environmental research groups from ten Dutch universities and UNESCO-IHE collaborate in SENSE and WIMEK is by far the largest participating institute.
+Now, environmental research groups from eight Dutch universities and IHE Delft collaborate in SENSE and WIMEK is the largest participating institute.